John-Otago/Discussions-on-Higher-Education/README.md

 ## 08 Relevant Books
 **The New PhD: How to Build a Better Graduate Education** || L Cassuto & R Weisbuch || 2021 || Johns Hopkins UP || https://jhupbooks.press.jhu.edu/title/new-phd
 >*Note: I've read the Introduction and Chapters 1, 3, and 7-10.*
->- Introduction: the big picture.
+>- Introduction: the big picture, including the collapsed academic job markets for PhD graduates.
 >- Chap 1: a very good summary of past attempts in the US since 1990.
 >- Chap 3: important but the suggested approaches (e.g. workshops/courses and career counselling) are a bit cliche; internship sounds great but will add time; I doubt if a 'time neutral' approach (p.
 129) really exists to prepare PhD students for diverse careers (more preparation = more time); 'without lengthening an already long time to degree' probably means students need to work longer hours within the overall timeframe to prepare for non-academic careers in addition to conducting academic research, or they need to significantly increase their productivity, or both (longer hours + increased productivity).
 >- Chap 7: the first part doesn't seem to be relevant; I also disagree that '[t]he literature that analyzes graduate student advising is scant' (p.
 225; this is a heavily researched area in Education, albeit seldom on career diversity per se); the rest of the chapter offers good advice--these methods inevitably add more work (and more time) for the already overworked advisors and students, and may become a 'tick-the-box' thing (p.
 227) with little substance as the authors have pointed out.